 Discover how sweet your German wine is

 - Trocken: If you see this label on the bottle, it means the wine is dry.
 It is true even if you see a “Spatlese” label on the bottle.
-Spatlese means ripeness and the Trocke is the final word for dryness.
+Spatlese means ripeness and the Trace is the final word for dryness.

-- Grosses Gewach (GG): A wine with a label GG or Grosses Gewachs, which means Great Growth means that the grapes are from a good wine have been used for making dry wine.
-These amazing sites are similar to Burgundy’s vineyards, which are somewhat more expensive as compared to the bottles with label “Selection” or “Trocken”, and this is also going to be complex and powerful.
+- Grosses Gewach (GG): A wine with a label GG or Grosses Gewachs, which means Great Growth means that the grapes are from a good wine and have been used for making dry wine.
+These amazing sites are similar to Burgundy’s vineyards, which are somewhat more expensive as compared to the bottles with labels “Selection” or “Trocken”, and this is also going to be complex and powerful.